puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### Installing Agents with Your Package Management Tools

 If you are currently using a tool like Satellite, Spacewalk, etc. to manage packages, you just need to add the agent packages to the appropriate repo, configure your package manager (yum, apt,) to point at that repo, and then install the packages as you would any other.
-You can find an agent package (that corresponds to the master's OS/architecture) in `/opt/puppet/packages/public`.
+You can find agent packages (that correspond to the master's OS/architecture) in `/opt/puppet/packages/public`.
+In that directory you will find  `<installed version of PE & platform>-agent/agent_packages` directory which in turn contains a directory with all the packages needed to install an agent and a json file listing the versions of those packages.

 For nodes running an OS and/or architecture different than the master, simply [download the appropriate agent tarball](TODO: link).
-Extract the `pe-agent` package into the appropriate repo and install it on your nodes just as you would any other package.
+Extract the agent packages into the appropriate repo and then you can install agents on your nodes just as you would any other package (e.g., `yum install pe-agent`).
 Alternatively, you can follow the instructions below and classify the master using one of the `pe_repo::platform::<platform>` classes.
-Once the master is classified and a puppet run has occurred, the appropriate agent package will be generated and stored in `/opt/puppet/packages/public`.
+Once the master is classified and a puppet run has occurred, the appropriate agent packages will be generated and stored in `/opt/puppet/packages/public/<platform version>`.

 ### Installing Agents using PE Package Management

-If your infrastructure does not currently have a package repository, PE also hosts a package repo on the master that corresponds to the OS and architecture of the master node.
+If your infrastructure does not currently host a package repository, PE also hosts a package repo on the master that corresponds to the OS and architecture of the master node.
 The repo is created by the installer script during installation of the master.
 The repo serves packages over HTTPS using the same port as the puppet master (8140).
 This means agents won't require any new ports to be open other than the one they already need to communicate with the master.

-Once installed, the master also hosts an agent installation script that can be used to install agent packages on your selected nodes.
+Once installed, the master also includes an agent installation script that can be used to install agent packages on your selected nodes.
 The script can be found at `https://<master>:8140/packages/current/<platform>.bash`, where `<platform>` uses the form `el-6 x86_64`.
-When you run it on your selected agent (for example, by using `curl`), the script will set up an apt (or yum, or zypper) repo that refers back to the master, install the `pe-agent` package, and create a simple `puppet.conf` file.
+When you run it on your selected agent (for example, by using `curl`), the script will set up an apt (or yum, or zypper) repo that refers back to the master, install the `pe-agent` packages, and create a simple `puppet.conf` file.
 The certname for the agent node installed this way will be the value of `facter fqdn`.

 You can use this same method for any supported OS and architecture by creating a new repository for that platform.
 For each platform, there is a corresponding class (`pe_repo::platform::<platform>`) you can add to your master in order to create a repo for that platform.
-Simply [classify the master](./console_classes_groups.html#classes) using the appropriate platform and on the next puppet run the new repo will be created.
+Simply [classify the master](./console_classes_groups.html#classes) using the desired platform and on the next puppet run the new repo will be created and populated with the appropriate agent packages.
 Platform names are the same as those used for the PE tarballs:

     el-{5,6}-{i386,x86_64}
     debian-{6,7}-{i386,amd64}